salesforcecli/plugin-login/messages/logout.md

-# description
+# summary

-Log out of all Salesforce orgs and environments.
+Log out of all environments, such as Salesforce orgs and compute environments.

 # examples

-- sf logout
+- Log out of all environments:

+ <%= config.bin %> <%= command.id %>

 # success

 You are now logged out of all environments.